 Information about employment compensation for Somerville Public School positions can be found on our Payroll Department site, or contact the Payroll office at 617-625-6600 x6040 for more information.

 Where can I find out more about the educator license process?

-The Massachusetts Department of Elementary and Secondary Education (DESE) offers information about the educator license process at at http://www.doe.mass.edu/educators.
+The Massachusetts Department of Elementary and Secondary Education (DESE) offers information about the educator license process at https://www.doe.mass.edu/edeffectiveness/.